-11. Based on the observations (see note above), ask students to brainstorm things they could measure or observe in an experiment (e.g., students measure the dissolved oxygen in the water, measure temperature of the water at different intervals).
+11. Based on the observations (see note above), ask students to brainstorm things they could measure or observe in an experiment (e.g., students measure change of heat increase over time with shade/without shade or heat gain with particular colors).
 Record ideas on a class chart.

 - 12. As a class, choose one thing from the list of things to change and one thing from the list to measure.
 The other ideas could be used for additional experiments if time permits. - 13.
-Ask students to now develop a testable question by completing this prompt: "How will changing (the amount of used oil dumped into the local watershed affect the quality of the water)?" - 14.
+Ask students to now develop a testable question by completing this prompt: "How will changing the amount of sun's energy on a home impact energy use to heat or cool or house? - 14.
 Distribute the Disney Planet Challenge Handbook, Student Page 19--Conducting the Experiment.
 Have students record their testable question on page 19.